NeoLorenzo/Realistic-Modular-Pygame-World-Generator/README.md

 ## Core Philosophy

-The project's design is built on four pillars, enforced by a strict set of internal development rules.
+The project's design is built on three core pillars, enforced by a strict set of internal development rules.

 ### 1. True Modularity (Plug-and-Play)